-Patients with glycosuria during pregnancy must always be investigated further for diabetes.
+Patients with repeated or marked glycosuria during pregnancy must always be investigated further for diabetes.

 Yes, if an electronic instrument (Glucometer or Reflolux) is used to measure the blood glucose concentration.
-A reagent strip alone may not be accurate enough.
-If an instrument is not available, a sample of blood must be sent to the nearest laboratory for a blood glucose measurement.
+However, a reagent strip alone may not be accurate enough.
+Therefore, a sample of blood must be sent to the nearest laboratory for a blood glucose measurement, if an instrument is not available.

 Yes.
 This may be possible due to an increase in the amount of placental hormones as pregnancy progresses.
 Placental hormones tend to increase the blood glucose concentration, explaining why some patients only become diabetic during their pregnancies.

 A random blood glucose measurement is done on a blood sample taken from the patient at the clinic without any previous preparation, i.e. the patient does not have to fast.
-However, patients who have had nothing to eat during the past 4 hours should be encouraged to eat something before the test.
+However, patients who have had nothing to eat during the previous four hours should be encouraged to eat something before the test.